9aylas/MCTF3-Quals_WriteUps/Matrix Adventure.md

  - http://37.187.186.219:5555 -- Our TARGET !

 # Matrix 1 :
-* inspecting the source... nothing's interesting there
+* Inspecting the source... nothing's interesting there.
 * So i saved the picture (whiterabbit.jpg) and i started analysing it , i found this area "morpheus.matrix:5555"
  ![alt text](https://i.imgur.com/EjZ3azD.png "huh")

-> Maybe something behind this adresse, so i made a little python script to communicate with our target.
+> Maybe something behind this adresse, so i made a little python script to communicate with our target changing "Host" header.

 ```
 import requests